-Saxo Bank’s Garnry said a better-than-expected reading could fire markets higher again.
+Saxo Bank’s Garnry said a better-than-expected reading could fire markets higher.

 In the currency market, the dollar gained 0.2% on the yen to 108.80, extending its recovery from the 107.89 touched on Friday.

-Trade optimism pushed the Chinese yuan to its highest levels since mid-August, after the onshore yuan posted its strongest close since Aug.
+Trade optimism kept the Chinese yuan near its highest levels since mid-August, after the onshore yuan posted its strongest close since Aug.
 2..

 Oil prices gained, staying near their highest since late September, buoyed by an improved outlook for crude demand as better-than-expected U.S. jobs growth added to the hopes for a U.S.-China trade deal.